-For each assignment group (Pre-Labs, Homeworks and Lab Reports) a single grade will be dropped.
-The dropped grade will be the one that results in the highest average for that group.
+The lowest pre-lab, homework and lab report grades will be dropped.
 Makeup labs will be given at the discretion of the lecture instructor.
 The grades will be weighted according to the table below.
+The lowest pre-lab, homework and lab report grades will be dropped.